cinar/indicator/README.md

 License
 -------

-The `v2.x.x` and above are provided under GNU AGPLv3 License.
+The `v2.x.x` and above are dual-licensed under GNU AGPLv3 License and a commercial license.
+For free use and modifications of the code, you can use the AGPLv3 license.
+If you require commercial license with different terms, please contact me.

 ```
 Copyright (c) 2021-2024 Onur Cinar.